 (1) The options granted to Mr. Miritello in 2015 are fully vested.
 All outstanding vested options are exercisable until they expire on the tenth anniversary of the grant date, subject to earlier cancellation.
-All outstanding options were adjusted in March 2017 due to payment of the Special Dividend.
-The amount of outstanding options and the exercise prices shown in the above table are post-adjustment.
+All outstanding options were adjusted (i) in March 2017 due to payment of a special dividend, and (ii) subsequently adjusted in October 2023 in connection with a two-for-one stock split approved by our Board of Directors.
+The amount of outstanding options and the exercise prices shown in the above table are post-adjustments.